owersbrett/InitialGitRepository/README.md

 # Git Definitions

+## git merge <branch-name> - will merge the specified branch into the branch you are currently on

 ## git init - initialize an empty repository, required only once per repository

 ## git add <file name> - moves a modified file to the staging area, this happens after editting file in nano